 If you’re trying to limit your holiday spending, set a budget.
 Make a list of who you plan to shop for, some gift ideas, and a spending limit for each person.
 Having a plan of action when it comes to holiday shopping on a budget will go a long way in ensuring you stay on track.

 A great way to supplement your budget?
 Start saving for holiday shopping early.
 Try saving even just $30 a week toward your holiday shopping expenses.
 Having a nest egg of cash to spend on gifts can help you stick to your budget and avoid additional holiday-related credit card debt.

 One option is to have a dedicated savings account for your holiday savings.
-SoFi Money® is a cash management account that offers easy access to your money.
+SoFi Checking and Savings® account offers easy access to your money.
 You can spend, save, and earn, all in one product, so it’s easy to track your budget and keep your holiday spending on track.

 Be a Savvy Sale Shopper

 The holidays are full of cheer, cozy gatherings, family, friends, and some pretty deep discounts and holiday sales.
 One of the best holiday spending tips is to have an idea of how much each item you plan to purchase should cost.

 That way you know when you’re getting a great deal, or if the so-called super sale really isn’t that super.
 If you see what you think is a great sale but want to double check before you buy—take a look online at a price comparison site to get an idea of the going rate for an item.